Gnveen/MY_Learning/LSP/FILES/Readme.md

     perror("No such file found");
   }
   return 0;
-}*/
+}

-//5.
-Develop a C program to rename a file,dir, from "oldname.txt" to "newname.txt"?
+5. Develop a C program to rename a file,dir, from "oldname.txt" to "newname.txt"?
-/*int main(){
+int main(){
   if(rename("Test","new")==0){
     printf("File renamed");
   }